Laura-Kimble/Yelp-Reviews/README.md

 ## Project Question / Goal

-Rating websites that allow users to provide numerical ratings of movies, restaurants, products, etc. can be helpful to consumers, however often times the ratings seem to center around a certain number, e.g.,

-<a href="https://www.yelp.com">Yelp.com</a> is a website that allows people to give a star rating of 1-5 for local businesses they've visited - including restaurants, shops, bars, mechanics, etc.  As a frequent user and contributer on Yelp.com, I'm interested in the distribution of these ratings, and how they may vary across cities, types of businesses, users, etc.  It seems that ratings tend to center around ~4 stars, and most businesses have an average star rating of 3.5 to 4.5 stars.

-I'm also interested to see if types of businesses vary b
+<a href="https://www.yelp.com">Yelp.com</a> is a website that allows people to give a rating of 1-5 stars for local businesses they've visited - including restaurants, shops, bars, mechanics, etc.  As a frequent user and contributer on Yelp.com, I'm interested in the distribution of these ratings, and how they may vary across cities, types of businesses, business attributes, and types of users.
+It seems that ratings tend to center around ~4 stars, and most businesses have an average star rating of 3.5 to 4.5 stars.
+I looked for exceptions to this -- types of businesses that have a different distribution of average ratings.
+I also wanted to explore the businesses on maps to see if any patterns emerged.

 ## Data Description